-- 4.4.1 Develop, manage and monitor a database of existing and approved dwellings within the Northshore Hamilton PDA. - Note: Data collected may include characteristics of dwellings, such as number of bedrooms or bathrooms per dwelling, number of accessible dwellings, percentage of market, social and affordable housing dwellings, tenure, size of dwellings (m2) and number of car parking spaces per dwelling. - 4.4.2 Facilitate the delivery of, and examine options to incentivise, the delivery of social housing, community housing, affordable housing and innovative housing concepts.
+- 4.4.1 Develop, manage and monitor a database of existing and approved dwellings within the Northshore Hamilton PDA.

+Note: Data collected may include characteristics of dwellings, such as number of bedrooms or bathrooms per dwelling, number of accessible dwellings, percentage of market, social and affordable housing dwellings, tenure, size of dwellings (m2) and number of car parking spaces per dwelling. - 4.4.2 Facilitate the delivery of, and examine options to incentivise, the delivery of social housing, community housing, affordable housing and innovative housing concepts. - 4.4.3 Maximise affordable housing outcomes in the PDA over the long term through delivery via development agreements and/or PDA development approvals.